1. Who we are

 5. Service providers

-- Langfuse — AI-quality monitoring: chat questions and the system’s handling of them are recorded so we can find and fix wrong or unhelpful answers.
-Like the AI providers above, this means your question text — so keep personal details out of chat (§7).
+- AI-quality monitoring — your questions and how the system answered them are recorded by a monitoring provider so we can find and fix wrong or unhelpful answers.
+Like the AI providers, this involves your question text — so keep personal details out of chat (§7).

-- Geocodio — converts a member’s business address into legislative districts.
+- Geocoding — converts a member’s business address into legislative districts.

 6. What we never do